TheOdinProject/css-exercises/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] The title of this issue is similar to the `file, exercise/lesson, or folder: brief description of bug` format, e.g. `01 flex center: solution files do not match desired outcome`

 <!-- The following checkbox is OPTIONAL.
 Completing it does not guarantee you will be assigned this issue, but rather lets us know you are interested in working on it. -->
-- [ ] If approved, I would like to be assigned this issue to work on it
+- [ ] I would like to be assigned this issue to work on it

 **1. Description of the Bug**
 <!-- A clear and concise description of what the bug is.
 Include any screenshots that may help show the bug in action. -->